plmqaz-bot/wholeren/README.md

 Insert into contract has problem. --DONE

-use colgroup for fix columns
+use colgroup for fix columns --DONE

-add gre and sat in contract
+add gre and sat in contract --DONE

+problem with sorting of pageable collection

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.